Sharpe (novel series): Campaigns in Europe

-Sharpe takes part in a number of notable actions, either with the South Essex, or on detached duty for Wellesley's spymaster, Captain Michael Hogan of the Royal Engineers.
-These include capturing a French Imperial Eagle at the Battle of Talavera in 1809 (fulfilling a promise to the dying Captain Lennox), and the storming of the breach at Badajoz.
+Sharpe takes part in a number of notable actions, either with the South Essex or on detached duty for Wellesley's spymaster, Captain Michael Hogan of the Royal Engineers.
+These include capturing a French Imperial Eagle at the Battle of Talavera in 1809 (fulfilling a promise to a dying captain he respects), and the storming of the breach at Badajoz.
 He also takes an active role in the first siege of Almeida, the battles of Bussaco, Barossa, Ciudad Rodrigo, Fuentes de Onoro, Salamanca, Vitoria, and Toulouse.
 Over this period, he rises in rank from lieutenant to captain to major, eventually taking unofficial command of the entire regiment.
-In parallel, Sharpe's Irish friend Harper rises from rifleman to regimental sergeant major.
+Sharpe's Irish friend Harper rises from rifleman to regimental sergeant major.

 His intelligence work for Wellesley brings him the long-lasting enmity of the fictional French spymaster Pierre Ducos, who conspires several times to destroy Sharpe's career, reputation or life.

 Prior to the Battle of Waterloo, Sharpe is appointed aide to the Prince of Orange, with the rank of lieutenant colonel.
 Disgusted by the Prince's dangerous incompetence during the course of the battle, Sharpe deserts his post (making an attempt on the prince's life afterwards), but comes to the aid of his old regiment, steadying the line and preventing a French breakthrough.
 Wellesley then gives him command of the unit for the remainder of the battle (Sharpe's Waterloo).

 Following Napoleon's defeat, Sharpe ends up in Paris with the occupying allied armies.
 There he uncovers and defeats a secret Bonapartist group (Sharpe's Assassin).
 Afterwards, he retires from the army.

 Retirement

-In 1820, Sharpe, living as a farmer in Normandy, is commissioned by the Countess of Mouromorto to find her husband, Don Blas Vivar, who has disappeared in the Spanish colony of Chile; both she and her husband had become acquainted with Sharpe in 1809, during the events leading up to the assault on Santiago de Compostella.
-Sharpe and Patrick Harper travel to South America.
-En route, they meet Napoleon, in exile on Saint Helena, who makes Sharpe an unwitting accomplice to his escape plot.
+In 1820, Sharpe, living as a farmer in Normandy, is commissioned by the Countess of Mouromorto to find her husband, Don Blas Vivar, who has disappeared in the Spanish colony of Chile (Sharpe's Devil); both she and her husband had become acquainted with Sharpe in 1809, during the events leading up to the assault on Santiago de Compostela (recounted in Sharpe's Rifles).
+En route to South America, Sharpe and Patrick Harper meet Napoleon, in exile on Saint Helena, who makes Sharpe an unwitting accomplice to his escape plot.
 Sharpe becomes entangled in Lord Cochrane's risky schemes on behalf of the rebels in the Chilean War of Independence.
 In the end, he finds Blas Vivar alive, and Napoleon dies before he can escape.